Federal Aviation Administration (FAA), DOT.

 Interested parties are invited to participate in this rulemaking by submitting such written data, views, or arguments, as they may desire.
 Comments that provide the factual basis supporting the views and suggestions presented are particularly helpful in developing reasoned regulatory decisions on the proposal.
 Comments are specifically invited on the overall regulatory, aeronautical, economic, environmental, and energy-related aspects of the proposal.
 Communications should identify both docket numbers and be submitted in triplicate to the address listed above.
-Commenters wishing the FAA to acknowledge receipt of their comments on this notice must submit with those comments a self-addressed, stamped postcard on which the following statement is made: “Comments to Docket No. FAA-2003-16761/Airspace Docket No. 03-ACE-98.”
+Commenter's wishing the FAA to acknowledge receipt of their comments on this notice must submit with those comments a self-addressed, stamped postcard on which the following statement is made: “Comments to Docket No FAA-2006-28771/Airspace Docket No. 07-ACE-8.”
 The postcard will be date/time stamped and returned to the commenter.

 The regulations adopted herein will not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, it is determined that this final rule does not have federalism implications under Executive Order 13132.